F4bioo/ZoomImageView/README.md

 # ZoomImageView

 ### Hou to use

+- Copy the ZoomImageView.kt file to your Android project

-Create an attrs.xml file in the value folder
+- Create or copy the attrs.xml file to the value folder

 ```sh
 <?xml version="1.0" encoding="utf-8"?>